 2021 BMW 5 Series — Comes with its own impressive technology.
 No slouch to drive either.

-2021 Genesis G80 — Offers plenty of features for a relatively bargain price.
+2021 Genesis G80 — Offers plenty of features and class-leading warranty for several thousand less. .

 Used Porsche Panamera — Luxurious and spacious.
 And do you really want self-driving features when you’re in a Porsche?
 Look for a certified pre-owned model with a warranty.